How it works

 CAST AI implemented the Evictor component to solve the bin-packing problem.

-1. Evictor continuously scans your cluster on a per-minute basis.
+1. Evictor continuously scans your cluster every 60 seconds (default cycle time).

-4. Once a node becomes empty, the Node deletion policy (that should be enabled), will remove the empty node.
+5. Once a node becomes empty, the Node deletion policy (which should be enabled) will remove the node after a 5-minute Time-To-Live (TTL) period.

 Evictor explained with train senario